suraj-9848/test-user/DEMO_README.md

 ---

-**Note:** This is a demonstration system with mock data.
-All features are functional and ready for backend integration.
+**Note:** This system is connected to a real backend API.
+All features are functional and production-ready.